 If you do shop online, make sure you’re buying directly from the official Ashley Furniture website.

-Overall, Ashley Furniture has a great ratio when it comes to domestic production, while maybe not 100% of their products are completely grounded in the USA, they’re still pretty high when compared to other companies.
-We really like that the company makes an effort to keep as much manufacturing as they can in the USA while supporting the American economy and American workers.
-That said, we really wish Ashley Furniture would be more transparent about exactly which products are made way and clearly mark them.
-If you have nothing to hide (which we don’t believe they do) it doesn’t make much sense to not display exactly where each product is made.
+Overall, Ashley Furniture has a great ratio when it comes to domestic production.
+While maybe not 100% of their products are completely grounded in the USA, they’re still pretty high when compared to other companies.
+We really like that the company makes an effort to keep as much manufacturing as it can in the USA while supporting the American economy and American workers.
+That said, we really wish Ashley Furniture would be more transparent about exactly where products are made.
+If you have nothing to hide (which we don’t believe they do), it doesn’t make much sense not to display exactly where each product is made.

 Who Owns Ashley Furniture?